-- 2. Put one package of the cream cheese, 1/4 cup of the sugar, and the cornstarch in a large bowl.
-Beat with an electric mixer on low until creamy, about 3 minutes, scraping down the bowl a few times.
-Blend in the remaining package of cream cheese.
-Increase the mixer speed to medium and beat in the remaining 1/2 cup sugar, then the vanilla.
-Blend in the eggs, one at a time, beating well after adding each one.
-Beat in the cream just until it’s completely blended.
-Be careful not to overmix!
-Stir in the lime rind.
+- 2. Dump 1 package cream cheese, 1/4 cup sugar, and the cornstarch in a large bowl.
+Beat with an electric mixer on low speed until creamy, about 3 minutes, scraping down the bowl a few times.
+Blend in the remaining cream cheese.
+Increase the speed to medium and beat in the remaining 1/2 cup sugar and then the vanilla.
+Add the eggs, 1 at a time, beating well after each addition.
+Last, beat in the cream, mixing just until it’s thoroughly blended.
+Be careful not to overmix the batter.
+Stir in the lime zest.

 - 3. Divide the batter among the 12 muffin cups.
 Place the muffin tin in a large shallow pan and add hot water until it comes about 1 inch up the sides of the tin.
-Bake the cakes until set and the centers are slightly puffy and golden, about 45 minutes.
+Bake the cheesecake until set at the edges and the centers are slightly puffy and golden, about 45 minutes.

-- 4. Remove the cakes from the water bath, transfer the tin to a wire rack, and let cool for 2 hours.
-Cover the cakes with plastic wrap (do not remove from the pan) and put in the freezer until cold, or for at least 1 hour.
-Don’t worry if they settle a little in the center; you’ll be filling it with lime mousse.
+- 4. Remove the muffin tin from the water bath, transfer it to a wire rack, and let cool for 2 hours.
+Leave the cheesecake in the muffin tin and cover with plastic wrap.
+Place in the freezer until cold, maybe 1 hour.
+Don’t worry if the cheesecake settles a little in the center, as you’ll be filling it with lime mousse.

-- 5. To remove the cakes, lift them out of the cups with your hands and peel off the liners.
-Place the cakes, top side up, on a serving platter or individual dessert plates.
+- 5. To remove the cheesecake from the muffin tin, lift each cheesecake with your fingertips and peel off the liner.
+Place the cheesecake, top side up, on a platter or on individual dessert plates.

 - Make the decorator’s whipped cream

-- 6. Place the gelatin in a heatproof measuring cup, stir in the cold water, and let stand until it swells and thickens (this takes only about 1 minute).
-Cook the gelatin in the microwave on high for about 30 seconds or over a pan of simmering water for about 1 minute, until clear and completely melted.
+- 6. Place the gelatin in a heatproof measuring cup.
+Stir in the cold water and let it stand until it swells and thickens, about 1 minute.
+Cook the gelatin in the microwave on high for about 30 seconds or over a pan of simmering water for about 1 minute, until the mixture is clear and completely melted.

-- 7. In a medium-size bowl, whip the cream with an electric mixer on high until it thickens and soft peaks just begin to form.
+- 7. In a medium bowl, whip the cream with an electric mixer on high until it thickens and soft peaks just begin to form.
 With the mixer still running, add the sugar and beat just until the cream stands up in peaks (don’t overmix or the cream will curdle).
 Beat in the vanilla.
-Now, add the melted gelatin all at once and beat until thoroughly incorporated.
+Add the melted gelatin all at once and beat until thoroughly incorporated.
 Refrigerate for at least 30 minutes but not more than 1 hour.

 - Make the lime mousse

-- 8. To make the lime mousse, have the Decorator’s Whipped Cream ready, then stir in the limeade concentrate (it’s best if it’s still slightly frozen).
+- 8. Have the Decorator’s Whipped Cream ready, then stir in the limeade concentrate (it’s best if it’s still slightly frozen).
 Add the food coloring, if you wish.
-Refrigerate for 30 minutes.
+Cover and refrigerate the lime mousse for 30 minutes.

-- 9. Fit a pastry bag with a medium closed-star tip (#31) or a medium open-star tip (#32), pack it with the lime mousse, and pipe the lime mousse on top of each Little Fella, finishing each off with a “star” rosette on top.
-If you don’t have time for piping the decorations, place about 2 tablespoonfuls of lime mousse in the center of each little cake.
-Using the small pointed end of a paring knife, make deep swirls in the mousse, finishing each off in a high peak in the center.
+- 9. If using a pastry bag, fit it with a medium closed-star tip (#31) or a medium open-star tip (#32), pack it with the lime mousse, and pipe the lime mousse on top of each cheesecake, finishing each off with a “star” rosette on top.
+If you don’t have the time or patience for using a pastry bag, delicately dollop about 2 tablespoonfuls lime mousse in the center of each cheesecake.
+Using the small pointed end of a paring knife, make deep swirls in the mousse, finishing each off with a high peak in the center.

-- 10. Refrigerate until ready to serve.
-If there are any cakes left, cover with plastic wrap and store in the refrigerator, or wrap and freeze for up to 1 month.
+- 10. Refrigerate the cheesecake until ready to serve.
+(You can cover and refrigerate the cheesecake for up to a few days or wrap and freeze the cheesecake for up to 1 month.)